 Where can I Resupply Fuel?

 Philmont has both White Gas and Canister Style fuel available.
-Both types are available in base camp and in the backcountry trading posts.
-White gas is available at all of the commissary camps.
+Both types are available in base camp, in the backcountry trading posts, and at all of the commissary camps.

 Backpacking stoves must be used with adult supervision and should never be used in or near tents because of excessive fire danger.
 Bottles designed for fuel (available in the Philmont trading post) should be used to carry fuel.
 For safety, fuel may be purchased at Philmont rather than carrying it from home.
 Check the gasket of your fuel bottles to make sure they will not leak.
 A small funnel is needed for easy transfer of liquid fuels.